-How to Make Tzatziki Sauce 2 Ways!
+How to Make Tzatziki Sauce!
 This healthy and easy tzatziki sauce will become a staple in your house.
-Only 8 ingredients and you can make using Greek yogurt or dairy free yogurt so it’s paleo, vegan, gluten free, and Whole30 approved.
+Only 6 ingredients and you can make using Greek yogurt or dairy free yogurt so it’s paleo, vegan, gluten free, and Whole30 approved.
 Great for meal prep too!

 The sauce of all sauces!!
 Just kidding, but not really.
-Y’all know I know sauces.
-I usually make my sauce creations up on the spot, there are a few well known ones that are some of my favorites.
+Y’all know I love sauces.
+I usually make my sauce creations up on the spot, but there are a few well known ones that are some of my favorites.
 And tzatziki sauce is one of them!

 It’s thick and creamy, has a nice tang from the yogurt, and goes with so many things – veggies, breads/pita, grilled meats, meatballs, and just by the spoonful if you love it as much as me.